Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Hippozaeninum

 Abscesses.
 Boils.
 Bronchitis.
 Cancer.
 Carbuncles.
 Caries.
-Catarrh, chronic.
-Colds, chronic.
+Chronic catarrh, chronic, colds.
 Diphtheria.
 Lymphoma.
+Hodgkin lymphoma.
 Erysipelas.
 Glanders.
 Glands inflamed.
 Hepatomegaly.
 Lupus excedens.
 Nasal cartilage ulceration.
 Edema.
 Ozaena.
 Parotitis.
 Pustules.
 Putrid fever.
 Pyemia.
 Scrofula.
 Ulcers.
 Whooping-cough.

 Calceria Arsenicosa